 This fish taco uses red snapper, but feel free to substitute any firm fish.
-The mango salsa goes well with chicken or pork, so keep it in mind for a quick meal when you are grilling.
-This is a great summer meal that is light and refreshing and won’t weigh you down!
+The mango salsa goes well with chicken or pork, so keep this flexible recipe in mind for many meals.
+This is a great summer dish that is light and refreshing and won’t weigh you down!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy